Filaga-Pizza-in-Chelsea-Market

 Note: John’s offers vegetarian options.
 John’s used to be cash only but now accepts debit and credit cards as well as Apple and Google Pay.

-Under no circumstances should you leave New York without visiting Joe’s at least once.
+Under no circumstances should you leave New York without visiting Joe’s Pizza at least once.
 Holding court in the Village for over forty years, Joe’s stands by a time-tested and straightforward offering of classic flavors with the option to add toppings of your choice.

 Joe’s proudly touts their many “best-of” pizza accolades, and I have to say, they are not overstating the praise.
 Grab some friends and share some pepperoni pies, large salads, old-school sodas, and enjoy some of the best Manhattan pizza before heading to Blue Note Jazz Club (131 W 3rd St, New York, NY 10012) for a banner evening of live music that you won’t soon forget!